 But in Butte Creek, Deer Creek and Mill Creek—tributaries of the Sacramento River—these salmon can sometimes still be seen, thanks in part to the Conservancy’s restoration efforts.
 Butte Creek in particular seems to be unaffected by the crisis and is one of the best spots to see these glittering fish wriggle their way back to the place of their birth to spawn.

 3. Sandhill Cranes

 The magnificent sandhill crane is one of the iconic species that returns to California by the thousands each year, sometimes traveling 350 miles a day.

-A favorite of birdwatchers, they breed in Alaska and spend the winter and early spring in locations throughout the state of California, including the Cosumnes River Preserve and the Carrizo Plain, which are two of the best places to view these majestic creatures.
+A favorite of birdwatchers, they breed in Alaska and spend the winter and early spring in locations throughout the state of California, including the Cosumnes River Preserve, Staten Island and the Carrizo Plain, which are some of the best places to view these majestic creatures.